Revised by Tyler Mayfield (5/24)

 SO WHAT?

-The book of Jonah ends with a question.
+The Book of Jonah ends with a question.
 God asks Jonah, “Should I not be concerned about Nineveh, that great city, in which there are more than a hundred and twenty thousand persons who do not know their right hand from their left, and also many animals?”
 Jonah does not answer.
-The question is left for the reader to answer.
-Should God be concerned even about such sinners as those who live in Nineveh?
+The question is left then for the reader to answer.
+Should God be concerned even about those who live in Nineveh, those we might consider our enemies?
 And if God is, shouldn’t we also be concerned?

 WHERE DO I FIND IT?

-Jonah is the fifth of the so-called “minor prophets,” the twelve shorter prophetic books that make up the final portion of the Old Testament.
+Jonah is the fifth of the so-called “minor prophets,” the 12 shorter prophetic books that make up the final portion of the Old Testament.

 WHO WROTE IT?

-The author of the book of Jonah is anonymous.
+The author of the Book of Jonah is anonymous.
 We know nothing of the author other than what we can intuit from the book.
-Some people think that Jonah wrote this book, but unlike other prophetic books, the book of Jonah is entirely a story about Jonah and does not contain collections of messages spoken by the prophet.
-This makes it unlikely that Jonah was the author.
+2 Kings 14:25 speaks of a prophet named Jonah son of Amittai who lived during the reign of King Jeroboam IIThe king of Israel (786-746) during a time when Israel increased in prosperity and power. in the 8th century BCE.
+But the book of Jonah does not ascribe the book’s authorship to this historical figure.
+Some people think that Jonah wrote this book, but unlike other prophetic books, the Book of Jonah is a story about Jonah and does not contain collections of messages spoken by the prophet.
+Most scholars accept that the historical Jonah was not the author, only the inspiration for a later story.

 WHEN WAS IT WRITTEN?